lukehuang/andlarweb/README.md

 # andlarweb

+You like packages?
+`yarn install`

+I sure do like packages.
+`pip install -r requirements.txt`

+First time?
+How about some migrations?
+`python manage.py migrate`

+Run the server locally with...
+`python manage.py runserver 0.0.0.0:8000`

+Run the client side with...
+`yarn run server`

 Website built on Django, React, Webpack and Material UI

 It's a serious work in progress, and it's mostly a learning experience, but this is what will culminate into my first website that doesn't consist of 99% Lorem Ipsum.